GermanZero-de/localzero-monitoring/README.md

 playwright install
 ```

-*Start the dev server in the background*, then execute tests with
+*Start the docker container with the local config*, then execute tests with

 ```shell
 # run all tests